Why

 coaching as their professional career.
 While tutors focus

-solutions, and utilize comprehensive, multidimensional
+and utilize comprehensive, multidimensional approaches to

-approaches to provide extensive, long-lasting benefits and
+provide extensive, long-lasting benefits and catalyze

-catalyze maximum success for their students.
+maximum success in the lives of their students.

 All coaches are tutors – but not all tutors are